 The first thing that you might be wondering what an adnominal adjective is.
-Adnominal simply means something that modifies a noun.
+The word "adnominal" simply means something that modifies a noun.
 In which case, all adjectives are adnominal.
-However, adnominal adjectives in the realm of Japanese grammar refer to adjectival phrases that don’t conjugate and solely modify the noun they attach to and are usually not interpreted as predicates modifying a noun...usually.
+However, adnominal adjectives in the realm of Japanese grammar refer to adjectival phrases that don’t conjugate and solely modify the noun they attach to and are not interpreted as predicates modifying a noun.
 First, let’s see quickly what’s meant by this.

 Yama no chiisai toritachi wo kanshō shite imasu.